mukulb22-gh/python-stuff/design_patterns/README.md

     An interface is responsible for creating factory related objects without explicitly specifying the classes.
 Each generated factory can give the objects as per the factory patterns.

     File = abstract_factory.py

+### o Prototype Design Pattern

+    It refers to creating duplicate object while keeping performance in mind.
+    Create a clone of current object.

+    File = prototype.py